 Make sure you are connected to the

 encyclopedia database.
-Write a query to retrive the first row of data from the
+Write a query to retrieve the first row of data from the

-Write a query to retrive the name of the country with the largest population.
+Write a query to retrieve the name of the country with the largest population.

-Here we first order the rows in descending order by population, and then retreive the
+Here we first order the rows in descending order by population, and then retrieve the

 name value from the first of the ordered rows.

-Write a query to retrive the name of the country with the second largest population.
+Write a query to retrieve the name of the country with the second largest population.

 This is similar to the previous solution, but we retrieve the second row, rather than the first, by using

-Write a query to retrive all of the unique values from the
+Write a query to retrieve all of the unique values from the

 binomial_name column of the